DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 <img src="./images/eks-schema.jpg" alt="Flow" width="2050" height="600" />

-The ODM on Kubernetes Docker images are available in the [IBM Entitled Registry](https://www.ibm.com/cloud/container-registry).
+The ODM on Kubernetes Docker images are available in the [IBM Cloud Container Registry](https://www.ibm.com/cloud/container-registry).
 The ODM Helm chart is available in the [IBM Helm charts repository](https://github.com/IBM/charts).

 ## Included components
 The project uses the following components: